ottopeczWork/async-programming-presentation/README.md

 + windows: GetQueuedCompletionStatusEx

 1. Puts the main thread in sleep
+2. Blocks for IO for the timeout of the closest due timer.
+(What happens if there are no timers ???)
 2. Starts polling for system events
-3. Wakes up if either there is a direct event coming from the kernel or the thread pool is done with something or the next timer expires
+3. Wakes up the main thread if either there is a direct event coming from the kernel or the thread pool is done with something or the next timer expires

 ### The thread pool